typetron/typetron.org/tutorials/twitter-clone/tweets.md

 ```

 ## Showing tweets

 The last thing we need to do, is to show a list of tweets to the user.
 Let's add this in our _HomeController_ and not
 in _TweetController_ because we want to see the tweets from our root endpoint like _http://localhost:8000/_.
-This
+This is
-is just a personal preference.
-You can safely add the same endpoint in the _TweetController_, and it will work exactly
+just a personal preference.
+You can safely add the same endpoint in the _TweetController_, and it will work exactly the
-the same.
+same.
 Keep in mind that _TweetController_ has a prefix, so you would have to use the _http://localhost:8000/tweet_
 endpoint.
+Don't forget to remove the old _welcome_ endpoint:

 ```file-path
 📁 Controllers/Http/HomeController.ts
 ```

 ```ts
 import { Controller, Get, Middleware } from '@Typetron/Router'
 import { Tweet } from 'App/Entities/Tweet'